ved164/candy-power-ranking/README.md

 pricepercent | The unit price percentile compared to the rest of the set. winpercent | The overall win percentage according to 269,000 matchups.

+##Situation

+The company would like to expand the range of confectionery (private label).
+For this purpose a new candy be created.
+However, there is still disagreement within the project team concerned about the Characteristics of the new candy.
+For example, while some prefer a cookie-based candy, others prefer one fruit jelly variation.
+Therefore, the division board decided to set up a market research company to determine the popularity of the confectionery available on the market.
+The results of the market research are now available and you have been commissioned to analyze the data to perform.
+The aim is to analyze the impact of confectionery characteristics on their popularity and to make a recommendation for the new sweet based on this analysis.

+##Goal:
+To analyze the impact of confectionary characteristics on their popularity and to make a recommendation for the new sweet based on the analysis.